 OpenVPN is a certain type of VPN protocol that incorporates the VPN software and uses VPN techniques to secure point-to-point and site-to-site connections.
 Currently, it is one of the most popular VPN protocols among VPN users.
-In short, OpenVPN is one of the most secure VPN protocols that we use today.
-When you connect to the internet, particularly on a public network, there is always a risk of transmitting sensitive data across networks which lead to a data breach.
+In short, OpenVPN is one of the most secure VPN protocols we use today.
+When you connect to the internet, particularly on a public network, there is always a risk of transmitting sensitive data across networks, leading to a data breach.

 This is why it is considered the best practice to never log into a bank application while using public WiFi.
 On the other hand, if someone connects to a Virtual Private Network, or "VPN," using the OpenVPN protocol, the data remains secure behind very strong encryption.
-It was first programmed by James Yonan and was released in the year 2001.
+It was first programmed by James Yonan and released in 2001.
 OpenVPN is one of the open-source VPN protocols which also has its open-source application.
-If you want to know more about how OpenVPN helps you with your security and privacy, stay glued.
+Stay glued if you want to know more about how OpenVPN helps you with your security and privacy.

 You might already know that every VPN creates a secure tunnel between you and the website you’re visiting.
 If a hacker is monitoring a private network, they won't break through the secure tunnel.
-Alongside, the ISP won't be able to read the data, and the government or a hacker won't spy on an individual.
+The ISP won't be able to read the data, and the government or a hacker won't spy on an individual.
 The OpenVPN protocol is usually responsible for the handling of client-server communications.
-It helps establish a secure "tunnel" between the VPN client and the VPN server.
+It helps establish a secure "tunnel" between the VPN client and server.

 When OpenVPN handles encryption or authentication, it generally uses the OpenSSL library quite largely.
 Also, an OpenVPN can use either UDP (User Datagram Protocol), User Datagram Protocol, or TCP (Transmission Control Protocol) to transmit data.
-TCP and UDP generally transport layer protocols, and they are usually used to transmit data online.
+TCP and UDP generally transport layer protocols to transmit data online.
 TCP is generally more stable since it offers many error correction features.

-Note: When a network packet is sent to its receiver, the TCP generally waits for confirmation before sending it again or before sending a new packet.
+When a network packet is sent to its receiver, the TCP generally waits for confirmation before sending it again or a new packet.
 UDP generally doesn't perform any error correction, making it a little less stable but a much faster network.

-The service also boasts high speeds as well as very reliable connections along with several other features.
+The service also boasts high speeds, very reliable connections, and several other features.
 And since they are relatively new in the VPN market, their prices are lower than other industry leaders.
-OpenVPN always works best over a UDP, because of which it always tries to establish UDP connections.
-If all of those connections also fail, then only the server tries to establish the TCP connections.
+OpenVPN always works best over a UDP; because of this, it always tries to establish UDP connections.
+If all those connections also fail, then only the server tries to establish the TCP connections.

-Most of the other VPN providers also give OpenVPN over the UDP by default.
-Unlike most VPN protocols, OpenVPN is generally used as an open-source.
+Most other VPN providers also give OpenVPN over the UDP by default.
+Unlike most VPN protocols, OpenVPN is generally used as an open source.
 This is why this one isn't owned by just one person or company, so the third parties can always inspect it and continuously improve it.